Zi7ar21/starflood/README.md

 First, make any desired changes to the [Makefile](Makefile).
 Some lines are commented/uncommented near the top of the file that you might want to tweak.

-To compile in parallel, use `-j` to specify the number of jobs:
+For parallel compilation, use `-j` to specify the number of jobs:

 ```sh
 make -j$(nproc) all
 ```

+(`$(nproc)` just returns the number of available processors, it can be substituted for a number or decreased to meet memory/resource limitations).

-To clean up after the build (required if any modificaitons have been made to the source code):
+To clean up after the build (required if any modifications have been made to the source code):

 ```sh
 make clean